muschellij2/SINATRA/README.md

 ## Scripts
 The relevant locations for the scripts used to generate each figure, and process the data for each figure are located under Scripts/figure_generation.

+## Raw Data
+For the locations of the data used in the studies, please use this link: https://www.dropbox.com/sh/rs8pjmhrwcdcuxk/AAC3Fj2_RNZLTVR_XhN4jiGxa?dl=0
 ## Simulations

 ## Further additions